-Beef production in a feedlot begins with a diet made up of forages and is changed slowly until it is comprised of about 90 per cent grain.
-Grain-finishing produces tender, marbled beef.
-The cattle have plenty of room to move around in the open air feedlot pens and have free access to feed and water.
-Cattle are monitored daily to ensure their health and dietary needs are being met and to watch for any indications of potential issues.
-Cattle will typically spend 60 to 200 days in a feedlot where they are fed nutritionally balanced rations until they reach the optimum weight for being sold to a processing plant and processed into beef.
+Beef production in a feedlot begins with a diet made up of forages and nutrients and is changed slowly from a high roughage diet to a high energy grain diet where about 90 per cent of the diet is grain-based.
+Grain-finishing produces tender, marbled beef and significantly reduces the overall environmental footprint for beef production.
+The cattle have plenty of room to move around in the open-air feedlot pens and have free access to feed and water.
+Cattle are monitored daily to ensure their health and dietary needs are being met.
+Cattle will typically spend 90 to 200 days in a feedlot where they are fed nutritionally balanced rations until they reach the optimum weight for being sold to a processing plant and processed into beef.

-It takes approximately 2.7 kilograms (6 pounds) of feed grain to produce 0.5 kilograms (1 pound) of edible beef.
-This is comparable to the feed grain conversion efficiency of other major meat animals.
+It takes approximately 2.7 kilograms (6 pounds) of dry matter feed to produce 0.5 kilograms (1 pound) of weight gain in a beef animal.